-'He took his last breath in my arms': retired B.C. doctor died in hospital waiting room, wife says
+'He took his last breath in my arms': Retired B.C. doctor died in hospital waiting room, wife says

 Joneja says her husband dedicated his entire life to serving his community only to die of a heart attack before he could be treated, calling it, "a very agonizing experience for both of us."

-Joneja who is a registered dietician says she brought her husband, Dr. Rajinder Joneja, to the hospital, March 12, and told medical staff he was suffering from acute chest pain.
+Joneja who is a registered dietitian, says she brought her husband, Dr. Rajinder Joneja, to the hospital on March 12 and told medical staff he was suffering from acute chest pain.

 She says her husband told a triage nurse about his medical history and chest pain symptoms and he was given two aspirin tablets without water and told to wait until he could be seen by a physician.